 Massachusetts Trial Court Probation Officer Examination Information

 This guide provides essential information about the Probation Officer position and the Probation Officer Entrance Exam.
-You will find details on the exam process, schedule, and how to register.
-Important: In accordance with state law, passing the Probation Officer Entrance Exam is a mandatory requirement for eligibility to apply for Probation Officer positions.
+Below you will find information about the exam process, schedule, and how to register.
+In compliance with state law, to be eligible for Probation Officer positions, candidates must pass the Probation Officer exam.

 Exam Information